 Print Editor Aaron Loose reviews Tyler, The Creator’s latest album.

 If Tyler Okonma added painting to his hobbies, I can imagine him liking watercolours best.
 The way diluted dyes blur into each other to create beautifully unexpected tonalities mirrors the Odd Future graduate’s own hybrid songwriting.
 What is ‘Yonkers’ other than a Frankensteinian hybrid of New York hardcore and nerdy teenage confessional?

 Still, trying his hand at yet another medium might be a hustle too many.
-Since 2017’s depressive revelation Flower Boy, Tyler seems to be interested in almost anything other than rapping.
+Since 2017’s sunlit revelation Flower Boy, Tyler seemed to be interested in almost anything other than rapping.
 There were other projects, like promoting his blossoming streetwear label, Golf Wang, or watching alt-rap titans Kid Cudi and Kanye headline the music festival he started in a car park back in 2012.